simonc312/simonc312.github.io/_posts/2014-09-01-d3-languages.markdown

 modal-id: 3
 date: 2014-09-01
 img: ciao.png
-alt: d3 plot of programming languages
+title: Popularity of Programming Languages Visualization
 project-date: September 2014
 client: cs164
-category: Data Visualization
+category: project
+redirect-url: /d3-programming-lang-vis
+comments: true
+comments-offset: col-sm-offset-2
 description: Using the popular D3 JS library to gauge popularity of programming languages by number of github repos as well as indicate paradigms each language follows.

 ---